particle-iot/docs/src/content/reference/windows.md

 ### Communication

 - If you **need help**, use [Our community website](http://community.particle.io), use the `Mobile` category for dicussion/troubleshooting Windows apps using the Particle Windows Cloud SDK.
-- If you are certain you **found a bug**, _and can provide steps to reliably reproduce it_, open an issue, label it as `bug`.
+- If you are certain you **found a bug**, _and can provide steps to reliably reproduce it_, [open an issue on GitHub](https://github.com/spark/particle-windows-devicesetup/labels/bug).
-- If you **have a feature request**, open an issue with an `enhancement` label on it
+- If you **have a feature request**, [open an issue on GitHub](https://github.com/spark/particle-windows-devicesetup/labels/enhancement).
 - If you **want to contribute**, submit a pull request, be sure to check out spark.github.io for our contribution guidelines, and please sign the [CLA](https://docs.google.com/a/particle.io/forms/d/1_2P-vRKGUFg5bmpcKLHO_qNZWGi5HKYnfrrkd-sbZoA/viewform).

 ### License

 Particle Device Setup library is available under the Apache License 2.0.
-See the LICENSE file for more info.
+See the [LICENSE file](https://github.com/spark/particle-windows-devicesetup/blob/master/LICENSE) for more info.